fuzzyami/docs/guides/exchange.md

 ## Listening for deposits
 When a user wants to deposit kins in your exchange, instruct them to send them to your base account address with the customerID in the memo field of the transaction.

-You must listen for payments to the base account and credit any user that sends kin there.
+You must listen for payments to the base account and credit any user that sends kins there.
 Here's code that listens for these payments:

 ```js
 // Start listening for payments from where you last stopped